Azure/azure-sdk-for-net/sdk/search/CONTRIBUTING.md

 exercise any new features that you've added.

 ### Frameworks
-We use [nUnit 3](https://github.com/nunit/docs/wiki) as our testing framework.
+We use [NUnit 3](https://github.com/nunit/docs/wiki) as our testing framework.

 [Azure.Core.TestFramework's testing framework][core_tests] provides a set of reusable primitives that simplify writing tests for new Azure SDK libraries.